philipschm1tt/talk_ksqldb_joins/script.md

 So we have verified that the keys are good.
 Now lets look at the partitions.
-We will use kafkacat again.
+We will use kcat again.

 ## Table-Table Join